HarrowSTC/github-slideshow/_posts/0000-01-02-HarrowSTC.md

 layout: slide
 title: "Welcome to our third slide!"
 ---
-This is the new slide
+This is the newest slide
 Use the left arrow to go back!